xiix0/scam/README.md

-A visit to a strange place will bring fresh work.
+Time to be aggressive.
+Go after a tattooed Virgo.